TheNeuronProject/ef.js/README.md

 npm install
 npm run dev
 ```
-Then you can test it out in the opening browser window.
+Then you can test it out in the opened browser window.

 ## Build from source
 ``` bash